John Tohill: Priestly ministry

 Tohill was recognised as a brilliant student at Maynooth coming first in every class.
 Patrick Dorrian (then Bishop of Down and Connor) recognised Tohill's scholarly ability and even before he was ordained priest he was appointed to the staff of Diocesan College in Belfast.
 He was ordained by Patrick Dorrian on 22 September 1878.

-Tohill taught classics (mostly Greek) at the College until 1894 but always involved himself in the wider pastoral life of Belfast.
+Tohill taught classics (mostly Greek) at the college until 1894 but always involved himself in the wider pastoral life of Belfast.
 An Irish Times obituary recalled that during the 1886 Belfast riots "Fr Tohill exercised his influence in the interests of peace."
 He gave evidence, along with several Catholic laymen, at a Select Committee in Westminster on what he had witnessed and police behaviour in 1886.
+Additionally he presented a list of Catholic businesses wrecked in Protestant districts, suggesting the attacks were far from random outbursts of sectarian violence but systematic in nature.

-In 1894 he transferred to Holy Family Parish in North Belfast and then from 1898 to 1905 he was Administrator of St Peter's Cathedral, Belfast.
+In 1894 Tohill was transferred to Holy Family Parish in North Belfast and then from 1898 to 1905 he was Administrator of St Peter's Cathedral, Belfast.
 He served as Parish Priest of Cushendall from 1905 to 1908.